Jibbow/DB-Wahlinformationssystem/README.md

 ![screenshot](./screenshot.png)

 ## Online Version
-An online version of the project can be found under [http://wis.jibbow.com](http://wis.jibbow.com).
-Make sure that HANA as well as the application itself are running... 😅
+The project can be found under [https://wis-frontend.herokuapp.com/](https://wis-frontend.herokuapp.com/).
+Make sure HANA is running if you want to see results... 😅

 ## Schema
 Schema file can be found here: